axg170018/Census-Income-Dataset-Analysis/README.md

 To know more about the data :
- This data was extracted from the census bureau database found at
+ This data was extracted from the census bureau database found at:
 | http://www.census.gov/ftp/pub/DES/www/welcome.html
 | Donor: Terran Lane and Ronny Kohavi
 |        Data Mining and Visualization